 Even more than the other orientations that we have discussed, the cosmo-political orientation requires individuals to have the desire to accept and transcend cultural differences — but it still has limits.
 We must therefore take into account certain elements that go against its stated objectives.
 In the first part of this volume, we looked at how the rejection of others can operate within the cosmopolitan world.
 Identitarian closure can take on a wide variety of unexpected features.
 At the individual level, for instance, a strong interest in cultural diversity can co-exist with: a) equally strong forms of closure, including a total rejection of the other, especially with regard to specific ethnic groups (Mayer et al., 2014); b) the dissemination, throughout public discourse, of xenophobic speech and the emergence and/or resurgence of virulent forms of Islamophobia and anti-Semitism (Fine and Achinger, 2012); and c) the rise, as has been the case in many European countries over the course of the past decade, of populist parties whose platforms are often centred around fighting immigration, limiting the expansion of the European Union, and a stronger push towards community-based political integration processes.

-Amidst this landscape of increasingly inflexible identities and the rise of intolerance, let us stop to examine the growing rejection of others observed in France, a trend that has been indisputably confirmed by recent surveys.
+Amidst this landscape of increasingly inflexible identities and the rise of intolerance, let us stop to examine the growing rejection of others observed in France, a trend that has been indisputably confirmed by surveys.
 In 2013, for the fourth consecutive year, the longitudinal tolerance index decreased, and this ‘decrease now exists with respect to all minorities and even affects socio-political groups that had hitherto escaped the “xenophobic temptation”’ (Mayer et al., 2014, p.
 159).
 The past few years, ‘we have witnessed freer speech and increased media coverage of forms of intolerance that had until now been limited to the most extreme fringes of the population’ (p.
 161).
 Nor are the most highly educated groups immune to this xenophobic trend.
 ‘Since 2009, the tolerance of highly educated individuals (with postgraduate degrees) has dropped 16 points, compared to a 15-point drop for the least educated individuals’ (p.
 163).
 Most notably, refusing foreigners the right to vote in local elections has gone from one-third to two-thirds of individuals in the sample population: ‘the proportion of those who felt there were “too many” foreigners similarly increased by almost 30 points since 2009, reaching three-quarters of the population now’ (p.
 169).

 French public opinion has been deeply unsettled by the strategy deployed by the Front National, which has cannily managed to present itself not only as the defender of the French nation — as was to be expected — but also of the Republic.
 Marine Le Pen’s continued emphasis on secularism (laïcité) and gender equality — rights guaranteed by the Republic and allegedly consubstantial with the nation itself — has led to the development of an ethnic-identitarian view of citizenship that is completely at odds with the universal objectives of the Republic, whose laws should be seen less as the expression of a national community’s values than as a set of provisions allowing individuals from different cultures to live together in mutual respect (including of the aforementioned laws).
 Republican universalism has consequently fallen back on national particularism.
 The strategic superposition of these two layers increases the ethnicization of French society as well as the communitarian enclavement that it supposedly hopes to fight, by further dividing society into separate groups that cannot be assimilated.
 It feeds off of declinist and reactionary perspectives declaring the end of the nation and ultimately, of European civilisation as a whole.